ipeychev/yui-modules-explorer/README.md

 });
 ```

-In this case Y.Overlay is used.
-The required module should be "overlay".
+In this case only one YUI class is used - Y.Overlay.
+So, he required module should be "overlay".

 ##### Resolving modules from values of class attributes: